BLOG: VOCAL FRY

-Another unconscious cause of Vocal Fry is the repression of our sexual energy.
+One unconscious cause of Vocal Fry is the repression of our sexual and vital energy.

-Remember: this vocal placement is formed by closing our vocal folds, pushing our sound back down into the larynx, rather than allowing it to gather resonance and then to sail out our mouth into the air.
+This ugly vocal placement is formed by closing the vocal folds and pushing sound back down into the larynx, rather than allowing our voice to gather resonance and sail out our mouth into the air.

 If you look at the vocal folds (and you can see them in videos online), you may notice they resemble the interior of the vagina.
 We all know the mouth is often likened to a “second vagina”, and the larynx, with its delicate pink vocal folds, could be likened to a third.

 Yes...Sexuality has changed a lot since I was young and I am aware that I’m coming from the orientation now described as, “hetero-normative”, but I did grow up in the hippie generation and there was a lot of sexual experimentation going on then, too.
-I think my generation challenged the structure of the family quite seriously with our communes, and there was a lot of group sex and so on as there is today (with a different 'vibe') - even though many of us returned to the basic format our parents had exemplified.
-In any case, it seems to me by looking at the number of young women studying with my friends who work with women psychologically to liberate their sexuality, that many are still not able to experience fully satisfying orgasms, even well past adolescence.
+I think my generation challenged the structure of the family quite seriously with our communes, and there was a lot of group sex and so on as there is today (albeit it seems to me that the hippies had a very different 'vibe' -- more romantic, perhaps, and less narcissistic i m n h o!)
+After the flush of those times darkened, many of us returned to the basic format our parents had exemplified.
+In any case, it seems to me by looking at the number of young women who are studying with my friends who work with women to liberate their sexuality, that many are still not able to experience fully satisfying orgasms, even well past adolescence.
 There’s usually a lot to learn about ourselves before we become completely at ease with our sexuality.

 That said, when a liberated women experiences fully ecstatic orgasms, she express pleasure freely through her voice as well as her body.
 This is NOT "performed".
 The sounds escape her - escape any kind of controlling or modifying or "trying to be sexy".
 I'm speaking about something pon an entirely different level of experience - not something the intellect is involved with -- or the ego, for that matter.
 If you feel self-conscious when you are having an orgasm you are NOT in the zone I'm describing here.
 If you yourself are surprised by the sounds that emerge through you - well - yes - then probably you ARE in that zone!